Christina Searle MBACP

 I am a fully accredited Member of the British Association of Counselling Professionals (MBACP – Accred) with a Person Centred Existential Approach to Counselling.
 I am an ICF ACC accredited coach with wide experience across a range of environments and cultures.
 During these difficult times in our world, I am able to offer on line video counselling.

-I will not direct you to areas that you do not choose to go to and I will seek to provide an environment that helps you to realise your own potential.
+I will not direct you to areas that you do not choose to go to.
+I will seek to provide an environment that helps you to realise your own potential.
 I am bound by the Ethical Framework of Good Practice in Counselling and Psychotherapy and subject to the Professional Conduct Procedure.

 I receive regular supervision and attend personal development for myself as part of my on going training.